Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 The majority of these people don’t realize that you are most likely to achieve your goals more comfortably if you develop a passion for learning the language you love.

-Why you need the purpose?
+Why do you need the purpose?

 I’ve received plenty of such questions.
 Most of these reasons are based on rumor, popularity, ranking, most searched, widely spoken, or anecdotal evidence.